n-deleforge/homey/README.md

 # Homey

-> Version 1.8 :memo:
+> Version 1.9 :memo:
-> A personal start page for your browser with date and weather.
+> A personal start page for your browser with time, date, weather and other functions.

 ## How to use it ?